 ‘The Salix zero per cent interest loan was the most cost effective way for us to make long term savings and reduce our carbon footprint,’ said Parrs Wood head teacher Andrew Shakos.

 Another government entity, the Green Investment Bank, lends money for green projects at commercial interest rates typically allows much longer payback periods.
-Its streetlighting programme can extend payments to as long as 30 years.
+Its streetlighting programme can extend payments to

 In a controversial move, the government recently said it plans to sell what could be a majority share in GIB.